 - #179 Heart Mountain Branch Royal Canadian Legion – Exshaw

-During 878 Squadron’s developing years through to the Squadrons 25thanniversary year in 2005, they have had dedicated cadets and a strong well trained Staff and sponsors for ongoing recruiting and support to maintain our Squadron strength.
-High espirit de corps and unit participation, has led the squadron to be selected for various provincial awards:
+During 878 Squadron’s developing years through to the Squadron 25thanniversary year in 2005, they have had dedicated cadets and a strong well-trained Staff and sponsors for ongoing recruiting and support to maintain our Squadron strength.
+High esprit de corps and unit participation, has led the squadron to be selected for various provincial awards:

 Top Rural Air Cadet Squadron in Alberta (5 years)

 Top Air Cadet Squadron in Alberta (5 years)